-A. Jurisdiction & Standing 43 B. Challenges to the Status of the State Party and Challenges to the Plan 43 C. Challenges to Implementation 44 Sect ion X 45 Sum nmary of Plan 46 A. Selection of Delegates and Alternates 46 B. Selection of Standing Committee Members (For the Credentials, Platform and Rules Committees) 47 C. Selection of Delegation Chair and Convention Pages 47 D. Selection of Presidential Electors 47 E. Presidential Candidate Filing Deadline 47 F. Timetable 48 Atta chments 51 LIST OF AFFIRMATIVE ACTION COMMITTEE MEMBERS 51 STATEMENT FROM THE STATE CHAIR CONFIRMING THAT THE COMPOSITION OF THE STATE AFFIRMATIVE ACTION COMMITTEE COMPLIES WITH RULES 5.C, 6.A., AND 7 52 STATEMENT FROM THE CHAIR OF THE AFFIRMATIVE ACTION COMMITTEE CERTIFYING COMPLIANCE WITH RULE 6.F., WHICH REQUIRES THAT THE AFFIRMATIVE ACTION COMMITTEE HAS REVIEWED THE PROPOSED AFFIRMATIVE ACTION OUTREACH PLAN, INCLUDING ANY NUMERIC GOALS ESTABLISHED (RULE 6.F & REG.
-2.2.1) 53 4/1/2023 PRESS RELEASE FOR DELEGATE SELECTION PLAN PUBLIC COMMENT 54 5/3/2023 PRESS RELEASE FOR DELEGATE SELECTION PLAN SCC APPROVAL 55 STATEMENT FROM THE STATE CHAIR CERTIFYING THE PLAN AS SUBMITTED TO THE RBC WAS APPROVED BY THE STATE PARTY COMMITTEE.
-(REG 2.2.C) 56 STATEMENT FROM THE STATE CHAIR CERTIFYING THAT THE PROPOSED PLAN, INCLUDING ALL ATTACHMENTS AND APPENDICES, WAS PLACED ON THE STATE PARTY WEBSITE DURING THE 30-DAY PUBLIC COMMENT PERIOD. {REG 2.2.E) 57 STATEMENT FROM THE STATE CHAIR CERTIFYING COMPLIANCE WITH RULE 1.C.
+A. Jurisdiction & Standing 43 B. Challenges to the Status of the State Party and Challenges to the Plan 43 C. Challenges to Implementation 44 Sec tion X 46 Sun nmary of Plan 46 A. Selection of Delegates and Alternates 46 B. Selection of Standing Committee Members (For the Credentials, Platform and Rules Committees) 47 C. Selection of Delegation Chair and Convention Pages 47 D. Selection of Presidential Electors 47 E. Presidential Candidate Filing Deadline 47 F. Timetable 48 Atta achments 50 Affirmative Action Committee 50 STATEMENT FROM THE STATE CHAIR CONFIRMING THAT THE COMPOSITION OF THE STATE AFFIRMATIVE ACTION COMMITTEE COMPLIES WITH RULES 5.C, 6.A., AND 7 (REG.
+2.2.J) 51 STATEMENT FROM THE CHAIR OF THE AFFIRMATIVE ACTION COMMITTEE CERTIFYING COMPLIANCE WITH RULE 6.F., WHICH REQUIRES THAT THE AFFIRMATIVE ACTION COMMITTEE HAS REVIEWED THE PROPOSED AFFIRMATIVE ACTION OUTREACH PLAN, INCLUDING ANY NUMERIC GOALS ESTABLISHED (RULE 6.F & REG.
+2.2.1) 52 Public Comment Open for Indiana Democrats' 2024 National Delegate Selection Plan 53 Indiana Democratic Party Passes 2024 Delegate Selection Plan 54 STATEMENT FROM THE STATE CHAIR CERTIFYING THE PLAN AS SUBMITTED TO THE RBC WAS APPROVED BY THE STATE PARTY COMMITTEE.
+(REG 2.2.C) 55 STATEMENT FROM THE STATE CHAIR CERTIFYING THAT THE PROPOSED PLAN, INCLUDING ALL ATTACHMENTS AND APPENDICES, WAS PLACED ON THE STATE PARTY WEBSITE DURING THE 30-DAY PUBLIC COMMENT PERIOD.
+(REG 2.2.E) 56 STATEMENT FROM THE STATE CHAIR CERTIFYING COMPLIANCE WITH RULE 1.C.
 WHICH REQUIRES A 30 DAY PUBLIC COMMENT PERIOD PRIOR TO THE ADOPTION OF THE PLAN BY THE STATE PARTY COMMITTEE, PROVIDED THAT THE STATE PARTY HAS PUBLISHED SPECIFIC GUIDANCE FOR THE SUBMISSION OF PUBLIC COMMENTS.
-(REG 2.2.F) 58 A COPY OF ALL WRITTEN PUBLIC AND ONLINE COMMENTS SUBMITTED THROUGH THE PROCESS PROVIDED ABOVE ABOUT THE PLAN.
+(REG 2.2.F) TE 57 A COPY OF ALL WRITTEN PUBLIC AND ONLINE COMMENTS SUBMITTED THROUGH THE PROCESS PROVIDED ABOVE ABOUTHE PLAN.
 (RULE 1.C & REG.
-2.2.H) COPIES OF ALL STATE STATUTES AND OTHER RELEVANT LEGAL 59 AUTHORITY REASONABLY RELATED TO THE DELEGATE SELECTION PROCESS OR THE ELECTION OF PRESIDENTIAL ELECTORS.
+2.2.H) OUT 58 COPIES OF ALL STATE STATUTES AND OTHER RELEVANT LEGAL AUTHORITY REASONABLY RELATED TO THE DELEGATE SELECTION PROCESS OR THE ELECTION OF PRESIDENTIAL ELECTORS.
 (REG.
-2.2.L & CAL VIII) 60

-INDIANA DEMOCRATIC PARTY 2024 DELEGATE SELECTION MEDIA PLAN 80 A LIST OF MEDIA OUTLETS TO BE CONTACTED REGARDING THE DELEGATE SELECTION PROCESS 81
+2.2.L & CAL VIII) 59 Indiana Democratic Party 2024 Delegate Selection Media Plan 79 A LIST OF MEDIA OUTLETS TO BE CONTACTED REGARDING THE DELEGATE SELECTION PROCESS 80 2024 DNC DELEGATE FILING FORM 87 CAN-7: Request for Presidential Primary Ballot Placement in 2024 88 CAN-8: Indiana Petition for Presidential Primary Ballot Placement in 2024 89